projectshaped/parametric-svg/Readme.md

 ### 4.1 Attributes

-Any attribute valid for a given SVG element has its counterpart attribute in the [parametric namespace][].
+Any attribute valid for a given SVG element has its counterpart in the [parametric namespace][].
 For example – since the attribute `fill` is valid for a `<circle>` element – the attribute `parametric:fill` is also valid for it.

 A reference of valid attributes in SVG 1.1 can be found [here][svg-attributes].